mmiranda222/.statsuite/content/using-de/viewing-data/preview-table/custom-data-view/not-displayed.md

 * _T (Total)
 * _Z (Not applicable)

 The case occurs when the code is the only available value, or when it is the only selection made in the given dimension.
+When the coded value of attribute or referential metadata attribute is a special value (_L, _T, _Z), it is also hidden in the notes or in the "information side panel".
+The (i) or * icons are not displayed at all when there are only related attribute/referential metadata values with coded "_T" and/or "_Z" values.

 #### Example
 In the following illustrations: